 We use calories to measure how much energy we get energy from food.
 You should be able to lose weight with a deficit of 500 calories a day without experiencing extreme hunger or fatigue.
-To help create a deficit that supports healthy weight loss, avoid sugar and processed foods while getting regular physical exercise.

 If you’ve ever tried to lose weight, you’ve likely heard that a calorie deficit is required.

 Yet, you may wonder what exactly it involves or why it’s necessary for weight loss.

 This article explains everything you need to know about a calorie deficit, including what it is, how it affects weight loss, and how to achieve it in a healthy, sustainable way.

 Calories are the units of energy you get from foods and beverages, and when you consume fewer calories than you burn, you achieve a calorie deficit.

 The calories you burn or expend each day — also known as calorie expenditure — include the following three components (

 - Resting energy expenditure (REE).
 REE refers to the calories your body uses at rest for functions that keep you alive, such as breathing and blood circulation.

 - Thermic effect of food.
 This involves the calories your body expends digesting, absorbing, and metabolizing food.